adevkota-bit/project-team-3/code/Readme.md

 1) cd to the project directory.
 2) Run 'mvn clean install' or 'mvn package' to build the jar.
-3) Run "docker-compose up" .
+3) Run "docker-compose up -d" .
 This will build the containers for backend and frontend.
 4) Open [http://localhost:3000/login](http://localhost:3000/login) to view the application in browser.
+5) Run "docker-compose down" to stop the containers.

 ## Helpful docker commands